 For Binary Message Content, the content is associated through the use of a string as the property value and an additional contentEncoding property that specifies the encoding type, e.g., base64.
 This allows content represented by binary formats to be exchanged within the JSON message.
 The Binary content MUST specify the contentEncoding of the content.
 The contentEncoding value MUST be encoding types commonly supported by HTTP.
 The list of encoding types is available at XXX.
 The Binary content MAY specify the mediaType of the (decoded) content.
 A list of media types is available here.

-A REST-based ws-ISBM Service Provider SHOULD NOT exchange JSON Message Content using the Binary content type within a JSON.
+A REST-based ISBM Service Provider SHOULD NOT exchange JSON Message Content using the Binary content type within a JSON.

-A REST-based ws-ISBM Service Provider SHOULD NOT exchange XML Message Content using the Binary content type within an XML message.
+A REST-based ISBM Service Provider SHOULD NOT exchange XML Message Content using the Binary content type within an XML message.

 The Channel URIs MUST be encoded when used within the URL of a REST call, for example: 'http://server/channels/encoded%2Fchannel%2FURI'